Johan Mjällby: AIK

-Celtic FC
+Celtic

 His solid performances for club and country caught the eye of Jozef Venglos, coach at Celtic.
 In November 1998 Mjällby signed for Celtic for a fee of around £1,200,000 and was given 35 as his squad number, which he retained throughout his time at Celtic.
 Mjällby arrived at the club one year after compatriot and international team mate Henrik Larsson and they departed the club the same year in 2004.
 He made his debut for the Scottish side in the famous 5–1 victory over archrivals Rangers in the role of central defence.
 The rest of season 1998–99 saw Mjällby play increasingly in the role of central defence, a role in which he grew to prominence.

 The 1999–2000 season saw Venglos move into the role of a scout with John Barnes coming in as head coach and Kenny Dalglish as director of football.
 Mjällby again took up his midfield role in Barnes' ill-fated 4–2–2–2 formation.
 He returned to his by now accustomed defensive role under Dalglish following the departure of Barnes in January 2000.
 It was under Dalglish that Mjällby won his first honour at Celtic in the League Cup win over Aberdeen.

 Season 2000–01 saw Martin O'Neill replace interim manager Kenny Dalglish.
 Mjällby found himself a mainstay on the left hand side of O'Neill's three-man defence alongside Joos Valgaeren, Tom Boyd and/or Bobo Baldé.
 He was to pick up a further three medals as Celtic won the Domestic Treble of the Scottish Premier League, League Cup, and Scottish Cup.

 It was in 2001–02 that Mjällby experienced his first taste of Champions League football in matches against FC Porto, Juventus and Rosenborg.
 Another Scottish Premier League title was added to his growing medal haul.

 2002–03 saw Celtic, with Mjällby as prominent figure reach the final of the UEFA Cup.
 They lost out to FC Porto 3–2 aet.
 Celtic also went on to lose the Scottish Premier League and League Cup to Rangers.

 Season 2003–04 was Mjällby's last at Celtic Park.
 After struggling with injury throughout most of the season, he decided to turn down Celtic's offer of a one-year deal.

 Throughout his six years at Celtic Park he picked up 3 Scottish Premier League Winner's medals, 2 League Cup Winner's medals, 2 Scottish Cup Winner's medals, 2 Scottish Cup Runners Up medals, 1 League Cup Runners Up medal and 1 UEFA Cup Runners Up medal as well as featuring in the Champions League Competition of seasons, 2001–02 and 2002–03.
 During his time at Celtic, Mjällby captained the team on several occasions.
 Mjällby enjoyed a good relationship with the Celtic support in his time at the club and was often referred to as "Dolph" or "Big Dolph" given his perceived resemblance to his countryman, actor Dolph Lundgren.